-The best part about working with white chocolate is that it's such a neutral flavor.
-You can add the flavorings and mix-ins of your choice to create an endless variety of white chocolate truffles.
-They can be rolled in powdered sugar or cocoa powder, or dipped in dark or white chocolate to be more stable at room temperature.
+Truffles are typically made of melted dark chocolate, butter, cream, sugar, and flavorings.
+But here, white chocolate is used and because it has such a neutral flavor, you can add the flavorings and mix-ins of your choice to create an endless variety.
+They can be rolled in confectioners' sugar or cocoa powder, or dipped in dark or white chocolate to be more stable at room temperature.

-While I normally recommend using the best chocolate you can find, when making truffles I prefer using white chocolate chips as opposed to chocolate bars.
-The stabilizers in the chips help the truffles to set up firmer and hold their shape.
+Normally, the best chocolate you can find is recommended for candy making, but truffles have a better end result when made with white or dark chocolate chips as opposed to chocolate bars because the stabilizers in the chips help the truffles to set up firmer and hold their shape.

-- Place the chocolate chips, cream, butter, and salt in a medium microwave-safe bowl and microwave in 30-second intervals until melted, 1-2 minutes.
+- Place the chocolate chips, butter, cream, and salt in a medium microwave-safe bowl and microwave in 30-second intervals until melted, about 1 to 2 minutes.
 Because white chocolate is prone to overheating, it’s a good idea to stop heating it before all the chips are melted, and simply stir until the residual heat melts all the chocolate.

 - If you are using any flavorings or liqueurs, stir them in until well-mixed.
 Place clingwrap over the top of the white chocolate and refrigerate until firm enough to scoop, about 2 hours.

 - Use a teaspoon or a small candy scoop to form small 1-inch balls.
 Dust your hands with confectioners' and roll the truffles between your palms to make them round.

 - Place the balls on a waxed-paper-lined (or parchment-paper-lined) baking sheet and refrigerate while you prepare the white candy coating.

 - Place the white candy coating in a microwave-safe bowl and microwave until melted, stirring after every 30 seconds to prevent overheating.